What is pre-shipment with checklist?

 Step 7: Checklists

-A checklist for pre-shipment inspection helps inspectors to document and analyze their observations and results.
+A checklist for pre-shipment inspection helps quality manager to document and analyze their observations and results.
 It helps to determine more quickly whether a product meets customer quality requirements and specifications.

 To carry out an inspection with pen and paper prior to shipment requires a great deal of effort for quality inspectors to collect and retain records.
 Since photos of defects and damage cannot be added in an attractive place, their later removal is difficult.
 In addition, if paperwork is lost, it can cause business delays and shipping risks.